AIxCyberChallenge/example-crs-architecture/example-competition-server/README.md

 docker pull --platform=linux/amd64 ghcr.io/aixcc-finals/competitor-test-server/competition-api:v0.4
 ```

-Docker will store your credentials in your OS's native keystore, so you should only have to run `docker login` on subsequent logins into the Github Container Repository
+Docker will store your credentials in your OS's native keystore, so you should only have to run `docker login` on subsequent logins into the GitHub Container Repository

 ### `scantron.yaml`